 Sometimes a ready-to-use template is not enough.
 Although it is the cheapest way to enable a nice look&feel in a web store, keep in mind that it won’t be 100% unique to the business.
-The best user interface could only be provided by a specialist, who can create an interface based on your business profile and customer needs.
-This includes business audit, target group and similar business patterns research, dedicated graphics projects and last but not least, preparing assets pack with ready to integrate HTML, CSS and JS files.
+The best user interface could only be provided by a specialist who can create an interface based on your business profile and customer needs.
+It includes business audit, target group, and similar business patterns research, dedicated graphics projects, and, last but not least, preparing assets packs with ready to integrate HTML, CSS, and JS files.

-If you don’t like the idea of using Twig combined with jQuery and you’d rather use Vue, React, Angular or any other JS library/framework, you can install the SyliusShopApiPlugin.
-It is a nice addition to a standard app, which contains a great DDD oriented architecture.
+If you don’t like the idea of using Twig combined with jQuery and you’d instead use Vue, React, Angular, or any other JS library/framework, you can install the SyliusShopApiPlugin.
+It is an addition to a standard app, which contains a great DDD oriented architecture.
 It is highly flexible and format agnostic.
-The package author is Łukasz Chruściel, Sylius core team member.
+The package author is Łukasz Chruściel, the Sylius core team member.

-Also, Progressive Web App term is something you definitely should consider.
+Also, the Progressive Web App term is something you definitely should consider.
 We are even building a Sylius2VueStorefront connector, which will integrate with another great Open Source project – VueStorefront.
-Check it out, we love it!
+Check it out.
+We love it!

-When it comes to content management, we also need to mention guys from Netgen who created eZ Platform integration.
-Because Open Source is awesome, you will find it on their GitHub.
+When it comes to content management, we also need to mention guys from Netgen, who created eZ Platform integration.
+Because Open Source is fantastic, you will find it on their GitHub.
 They also recorded a webinar, where they shared some experience they gained during such integration.

 Newsletter marketing is one of the most powerful ways to increase sales in general, especially in the eCommerce industry.
 It became a standard that eCommerce websites do have newsletter automation software integration.

 Sylius customer model by default has a field called $subscribedToNewsletter.
-Customer itself has a set of event listeners that allows you to write a nice & simple lister, which can check whether the new or existing customer has subscribed to newsletter or not.
+The customer itself has a set of event listeners that allows you to write a nice & simple listener, which can check whether the new or existing customer has subscribed to newsletter or not.
 These events are sylius.customer.post_register and sylius.customer.pre_update.

 When it comes to the right choice for a newsletter automation system, you should consider MailChimp.
 MailChimp is the world’s largest marketing automation platform.